jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

     - Unauthorized Data Sharing: sharing files through unapproved channels, such as personal email or cloud storage, which may not meet organizational security standards
     - User home network environment: insecure Wi-Fi networks, VPN misconfigurations, and inconsistent application of security policies and monitoring, increasing the risk of unauthorized access
     - Endpoint security risks: examples include unsecured personal devices, lack of patching and updates, and susceptibility to malware and ransomware
-  - General telecomutting security mitigations:
+  - General telecommuting security mitigations:
     - Implement strong authentication
     - Use VPNs and secure connections
     - Enforce endpoint protection